La fille du régiment: Act 2

 The Marquise enters, horrified to see soldiers.
-Tonio asks for Marie's hand, explaining that he risked his life for her (aria, Tonio: "Pour me rapprocher de Marie, je m'enrôlai, pauvre soldat" / "In order to woo Marie, I enlisted in the ranks"), but she dismisses him scornfully.
+Tonio asks the Marquise for Marie's hand, explaining that he risked his life for Marie (aria, Tonio: "Pour me rapprocher de Marie, je m'enrôlai, pauvre soldat" / "In order to woo Marie, I enlisted in the ranks"), but the Marquise dismisses him scornfully.
 Tonio reveals that he knows that the Marquise never had a niece.
 She orders him to leave and Marie to return to her chambers; after they leave, the Marquise confesses the truth to Sulpice: Marie is her own illegitimate daughter.
 Under the circumstances, Sulpice promises that Marie will agree to her mother's wishes.

 The Duchess of Crakenthorp, her son the groom-to-be, and the wedding entourage arrive at the Marquise's castle.
 Marie enters with Sulpice, who has told her that the Marquise is her mother.
 Marie embraces her and decides she must obey.
 But at the last minute the soldiers of the Regiment storm in (chorus: soldiers, then Tonio: "Au secours de notre fille" / "Our daughter needs our help") and reveal that Marie was a canteen girl.
 The wedding guests are offended by that, but then impressed when Marie sings of her debt to the soldiers (aria, Marie: "Quand le destin, au milieu de la guerre" / "When fate, in the confusion of war, threw me, a baby, into their arms").
 The Marquise is deeply moved, admits she is Marie's mother, and gives her consent to Marie and Tonio's marriage, amid universal rejoicing (final chorus: "Salut à la France!" / "Hurrah for France!
 For happy times!").